zenorocha/wedocs/intro/configuration-files.md

 **Validations:**

-**id**: The id must be uniq, and you may get an error message in case someone else is already using this project id.
+**id**: The id must be unique, and you may get an error message in case someone else is already using this project id.

-**customDomains**: The custom domain must be uniq, and you may get an error message in case someone else is already using this custom domain.
+**customDomains**: The custom domain must be unique, and you may get an error message in case someone else is already using this custom domain.

 <br>